hsandt/hyper-unity-commons/Runtime/Helper/README.md

 Below is the list of symbols of define for each optional sub-assembly:

-* CommonsHelper.DOTween: To enable scripts in Extensions/DOTween, make sure to install DOTween, and define project symbol: COMMONS_HELPER_DOTWEEN
+* CommonsHelper.DOTween: To enable scripts in Extensions/DOTween, make sure to install DOTween, and define project symbol: HYPER_UNITY_COMMONS_DOTWEEN
 * CommonsHelper.InputSystemHelper: To enable scripts in InputSystemHelper, make sure to import Unity's Input System package, and define project symbol: COMMONS_HELPER_INPUT_SYSTEM

 ## License